nliaquin/linux-guides/compression.md

 We changed one flag, -c is now -x, which stands for extract.

 And that's everything you need to know about compressing and uncompressing files/folders.
-Feel free to choose either method, and feel free to contact me if you have any questions or problems, nickolas@nliaquin.xyz
+Feel free to choose either method, and feel free to contact me if you have any questions or problems, nickolasiaquinta@gmail.com